Skip to content

 Subletting

 The Rental Agreement is not assignable.
-Residents may not sublet or permit others to live in their apartment without prior written permission from Student Apartments.
+Residents may not sublet or permit others to live in their apartment without prior written permission from Sunnyside Apartments.
 If approved, sublets are allowed for only one (1) academic semester.

 uparrow